bastiscode/spell_check/sphinx_docs/readme.rst

 ~~~~~~~~~~

 We also provide a Python API for you to use spell checking models directly in code.
 Below are basic
 code examples on how to use the API.
+For the full documentation of all classes, methods, etc. provided by
+the Python API see the `nsc package documentation <#module-nsc>`_.

 **Spelling error correction**